Surbhi-Kohli/WebDevInterviewPrep/CSS/BoxSizingBasedQues.md

 			margin: 30px;
 		}
 		//ans-220
-/* The width of our elment using the standard box model will actually be 220px (100 + 30 + 30 + 30 + 30), as the padding
-and border are added to the width used for the content box.
+# The width of our elment using the standard box model will actually be 220px (100 + 30 + 30 + 30 + 30), as the padding and border are added to the width used for the content box.

 ## Total width of the element = Width + Padding + Border

-There is another box model called Alternative Box Model(border-box).
+There is another box model called Alternative Box Model(**border-box**).
 Using this model, any width is the width of the visible box on the page, therefore the content area width is that width minus the width for the padding and border.
 The following CSS would give the result width = 100px.

 .container {